Jones Matrix Characterization of Optical Elements via Evolutionary Algorithms: Experimentation

 \subsection{Genetic Algorithm Evaluation}

-The implementation of the \mplga approach with the SBX operator as shown in Algorithm~\ref{alg:GA1P2} is now presented.
+In this section we will refer to Algorithm~\ref{alg:GA1P2} as \mplga to make direct reference to the GA with the SBX and PM operators, selection policy, and specific values for $\mu$ and $\lambda$ when needed.
 We first examine the behavior of the evolution process by varying the values of $\mu$ and $\lambda$ in $\{2^1,2^2,2^3\}$ and of the parameters $\eta_m$ and $\eta_c$ in $\{20,100\}$.
-Again, the stopping criteria for the algorithm is finding an individual with a \visibility fitness value of $1-10^{-4}$ or reaching the maximum number of fitness evaluations of 720.
+Again, the stopping criteria for the algorithm is finding an individual with a \visibility fitness value of $1-10^{-4}$ or reaching the maximum number of fitness evaluations of 6,000.

-The results of the evaluations for the different combinations of $\mu$ individuals and $\lambda$ offspring with ${\eta_m=\{20, 100\}}$ and ${\eta_c=\{20, 100\}}$ are shown in Tables~\ref{tab:GA-etas-20-20} through~\ref{tab:GA-etas-100-100}.
+The results of the evaluations for the different combinations of $\mu$ individuals and $\lambda$ offspring with ${\eta_m=\{20, 100\}}$ and ${\eta_c=\{20, 100\}}$ are shown in Table~\ref{tab:GA}.
 In the left side of each sub-table, each cell represents the mean number of evaluations done in the 32 trials for each system and, on the right side, a brief statistical analysis is presented to explore the over-all performance of each \mplga.
-Thus, Tables~\ref{tab:GA-etas-20-20} through~\ref{tab:GA-etas-100-100} presents the mean number of evaluations for the subset of evaluations corresponding to each system and the mean, standard deviation and percentage of outliers for the set of all evaluations for each \mplga, $\eta_c$ and $\eta_m$.
+Thus, Table~\ref{tab:GA} presents the mean number of evaluations for the subset of evaluations corresponding to each system and the mean, standard deviation and percentage of outliers for the set of all evaluations for each \mplga, $\eta_c$ and $\eta_m$.